unm-digital-futures/digital-history-review/docs/map-critiques/native-land-map critique.md

   ### Critique

-The usefulness of this web app for North Americans can be easily overshadowed by the interactive display of the map when a selection is made because the web app allows for many different colors deliniate the territories, languages, and treaties.
-The web map app can also become confusing to the user if they began to try the many factes of the site.
+The usefulness of this web app for North Americans can be easily overshadowed by the interactive display of the map when a selection is made because the web app allows for many different colors delineate the territories, languages, and treaties.
+The web map app can also become confusing to the user if they began to try the many facets of the site.

  ![native-land.ca with all items selected](images/native-land5.png "native-land.ca with zoomed in to specific zip code in 'Albuquerque, NM'")